amunozj/GRPSSN/README.md

 ## Running the Scripts: ##

-When running the main script with parallel processing enabled, some system run into an issue with matplotlib, producing the following error:
+When running the scripts with parallel processing enabled, some system encounter the following error:

 ```
 The process has forked and you cannot use this CoreFoundation functionality safely.
 You MUST exec().